maxianren/DE_data_lake_S3/README.md

 Steps of implementation:

 Activate terminal, go to the working directory Type "python etl.py", when the program finish running, the desired dimension table should be created in the objective directory.
-There will be indication when each table is created.
+There will be indication when each table is created.# DE_data_lake_S3